sherryxiao1988/cosmos-sdk/docs/sdk/sdk-by-examples/nameservice/README.md

         return bz != nil
     }
 ```

+A couple notes on the code:
+- The data is retrieved from the `ownersStore` store instead of the `namesStore` store
-Note that now, instead of accessing the data from the `namesStoreKey` store, we now get it from the `ownersStoreKey` store.
-Additionaly, because `sdk.AccAddress` is a type alias for `[]byte`, we can natively cast to it.
-We also added an extra function `HasOwner` that tells us whether a name already has an owner or not.
+- Because `sdk.AccAddress` is a type alias for `[]byte`, you can natively cast to it.
+- The function `HasOwner`  tells whether a name already has an owner or not

-Finally, we will add a getter and setter for the price of a name.
+Finally, add a getter and setter for the price of a name.

 ```go
     // GetPrice - gets the current price of a name.
 If price doesn't exist yet, set to 1steak.